 "All pets will need some of your time every day," Cat says.

-"A dog will need at least an hour of walking but they will also need your time and attention while you are at home.
-They are social creatures and value our company.
+"A dog will need at least an hour of walking but it will also need your time and attention while you are at home.
+Dogs are social creatures and value our company.
 Try not to leave them for periods longer than 3-4 hours if possible.